Proudly partnered with Marmalade

 3. How long do you need cover for?

-The best thing about being a learner is that you could be ready to pass your driving test any day now – so you don’t want to be paying for learner insurance you don’t need once you’ve got your full licence.
-That’s why our learner driver insurance provides five policy options , so you can choose the length of cover you need from 30 days up to one year.
+You don’t want to be paying for learner insurance you don’t need once you’ve got your full licence.
+That’s why our learner driver insurance provides five policy options, so you can choose the length of cover you need from 30 days up to one year.

-There are also some great ways to save on your car insurance once you’ve passed your test:
+There are some great ways to save on your car insurance once you’ve passed your test:

 4. Build up No Claims Bonus